tech-women/tech-women.github.io/_pages/ada-lovelace-day-2019.md

 Welcome to the _Ada Lovelace mini-conference_ and the presentation of the _2019 Tech Role Models_.

+During the conference 8 women will give hands-on talks about their work and fields.

+**When**: 8th October 2019, 8:20-13:00
+**Location**: [Youngs gate 7, 0181 Oslo, Norway](https://goo.gl/maps/E5re8jL5EGzmPW5R7) at Blank AS offices

 > Nominations for the Role Models list are open!
 > Please use [this form](https://forms.gle/jCMJEj5HcTzs5p8JA) to propose Tech Role Models.
 >
 > <a href="https://forms.gle/jCMJEj5HcTzs5p8JA" target=_blank class="btn btn-dark">Vote for your Role Model here!</a>

-During the conference 8 women will give hands-on talks about their work and fields.
+## Registration

+<a href="https://www.meetup.com/de-DE/Tech-Women-Norway/events/264108718/" class="btn btn-dark">Register here</a>

+_Note: The event is now full and new folks are being added to the waiting list._

 ## Schedule